 This article is based upon information from several sources, and it does not involve vaccines or drugs to prevent COVID-19 infection.
-The principles are science-based and the sources are identified, and links to research is included where available.
+The principles are science-based and the sources are identified, and links to research are included where available.
 Read the Disclaimers at the end of the article for important information.

 Principle 1 – Avoid Contact